eleblanc-ai/SweetPea/docs/back-end-functionality.md

            except:
                return "Invalid argument, expected a numeric type."

 Add your new function to the core server by importing it or adding it directly into `core-server/Server.py`.

-Make the new function accessible via HTTP using the following steps.
+Follow these steps to make the new function accessible to your website via HTTP.

 ## Create a new endpoint
 1. In `core-server/Server.py`, add a new [route decorator](https://flask.palletsprojects.com/en/2.2.x/api/#flask.Flask.route) named after your function.
 In this example, the endpoint `/mySquare` is configured to respond to `GET` requests: